 Robust Management frames are a set of Management frames that can be protected by the management frame protection service.

-Management frame protection protocols in an infrastructure BSS or IBSS apply to robust Management frames after PTK establishment for protection of individually addressed frames is completed and after delivery of the IGTK to protect group addressed frames.
+Management frame protection protocols in an infrastructure BSS or IBSS apply to robust Management frames: after delivery of the PTK to protect individually addressed frames and after delivery of the IGTK to protect group addressed frames.
 Beacon frames are protected in an infrastructure BSS after delivery of the BIGTK.

 Management frame protection protocols in an MBSS apply to the following frames: